 The Company has complied with some of the non-mandatory requirements of SEBI Listing Regulations on Corporate Governance.
 In the spirit of good corporate governance, the Company sends quarterly financial results via email to the members whose email address is registered with Depository Participant/Company, after they are approved by the Board of Directors and disseminated to the Stock Exchanges.
-The Statutory Auditor have given their Report with unmodified opinion on the financial statements for the financial year ended on March 31, 2020.
+The Statutory Auditor have given their Report with modified opinion on the revised financial statements for the financial year ended on March 31, 2020, details whereof have been outlined in the Board's report.

 The Whistle Blower Policy provides opportunity to the directors/ employees/stakeholders of the Company to report concerns about unethical behaviour, actual or suspected fraud by any Director and/or employee of the Company or any violation of the Company's Code of Conduct and any incident of leak or suspected leak of Unpublished Price Sensitive Information (UPSI).
 The policy provides for adequate safeguards against victimization of the Whistle Blower.
-The Policy is posted on the Company's website viz. www.htmedia.in.
-During FY-20, no person was denied access to the Audit Committee.
+The Policy is posted on the Company's website viz.